 From Immanuel’s beginning, music has had an important place.
 On the first Sunday of worship there was a Chancel Choir, and soon after youth and children’s choirs were organized.
 Also Immanuel had the first handbell choir in Albuquerque, and an active adult bell choir, using Whitechapel bells, regularly participates in Sunday worship.
 Because of the church’s central location and wonderful acoustics, the Sanctuary and Chapel are regularly used by community groups for concerts: Quintessence, de Profundis, Albuquerque Chamber Soloists, Canticum Novum, Chamber Music Albuquerque, Karlstrom Violin Studio, KHFM Peformance Live Series, New Mexico Gay Men’s Chorus, New Mexico Women’s Chorus, and Santa Fe Desert Chorale, among others.

-The building is used by a wide variety of community groups for meeting space: Enchanted Lens Camera Club, Forest Service, Health Security for New Mexico, La Montanita Food Co-op, Narcotics Anonymous, NM Bee Keepers, NM Volunteers for the Outdoors, Upper Rio FM Society, and Zia Hospice.
+The building is used by a wide variety of community groups for meeting space: Faith Coalition, Health Security for New Mexicans, La Montanita Food Co-op, Narcotics Anonymous, NM Mountain Club, Upper Rio FM Society, and Nob Hill Main Street.
 This is but a partial list.

 Immanuel’s charter membership in 1948 was 276.
 After a steady period of growth, there were 2,900 members in 1968.
 Since that time, Immanuel’s membership has declined to about 190.
 We have seen the sanctuary, initially filled with predominately young families and children, later fill with baby boomers and their families, only to then fill with many aged and wise members.
 But a rebirth is in progress, with young families with children blending in with older members, forming a spectrum of faces of all ages.